FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

 \subsection{Approximating Risk}

-In order to incorporate cumulative risk into an optimization framework, we turn to approximations of risk that can be linearized.
-The risk calculation presented in Definition \ref{def:network_risk} and its augmentation for handling cycles is non-linear.
-To the best of our knowledge, even a closed form of the calculated value is not known.
-We consider two approximations to serve as proxies.
-After introducing these approximations, we remark on the strengths and weaknesses of both of these approximations and why they complement each other well.
-We defer to Section~\ref{sec:eval} to remark on quality of our measures.
+To incorporate cumulative risk into an optimization framework, we turn to approximations of risk that can be linearized.
+The risk calculation presented in Definition \ref{def:network_risk} and its augmentation for handling cycles is non-linear and has no closed form.
+We consider two approximations to serve as proxies called \emph{Reachability} and \emph{Max attack}.
+We defer the evaluation of the quality of our measures to Section~\ref{sec:eval}.

-We call these two approximations \emph{Reachability} and \emph{Max attack}.
-The qualitative differences in the two approximations may make either measure (or a combination) appropriate for a given set of network parameters (scale of network, traffic, pattern, vulnerabilities). \\